-Scholarships v. bursaries Scholarships are merit based whilst bursaries are based on perceived financial need and will be means tested with a very high financial bar.
+Scholarships are merit based whilst bursaries are based on perceived financial need and will be means tested with a very high financial bar.
 Merit and need may, of course, coincide!
 The secondary school's registrar or website will be able to give further information.